 Often it is the house sitters who can’t believe he, she or they have found such a terrific home to house sit – for free!
 Homeowners who come home to a happy, healthy pet (without having kennel bills to pay or friends to “pay back”) also appreciate their benefit.

 What is it fair to ask a house sitter to do?

 Is it fair for homeowners to ask house sitters to pay utilities while they are in residence?
 Is it fair for them to ask that the house sitter water the garden daily?
 Can homeowners include cleaning their horse’s stall in the job description?
 The short answer to these questions is “Yes”.

 When homeowners create their Assignment, they are asked to be as thorough as they can be in their list of the tasks, expenses and responsibilities they want their house sitter to assume.
 If cleaning a horse stall is part of the job, that’s “the job”.
-If you don’t want a job that includes such a duty, then clearly this isn’t a job you want to apply for.
+If you don’t want a house sitting assignment that includes such a duty, then clearly this isn’t one you want to apply for.

 Any issues that are vague or that come up during the interview process can be negotiated.
 The final terms you agree to should be documented in your written agreement with the homeowner.

-When a homeowner posts an Assignment, they’ll receive inquiries through our HouseSitMexico messaging system.
-All members sending or receiving messages are only identified by their first names, with a link to their Member Profile.
+All members sending or receiving messages are only identified by their user names, with a link to their Member Profile.
 In this way, HouseSitMexico protects the privacy of all members.
 After you’ve communicated through our private system, you can decide when and if you are ready to share direct contact information (such as email, telephone or Skype address).